ietf-teep/teep-over-http/draft-ietf-teep-otrp-over-http.md

-If the TEEP Agent passes back a TAM URI with no message buffer, the TEEP/HTTP Client attempts to create session state, then sends an HTTP(S) POST to the TAM URI with an Accept header with the TEEP media type requested, and an empty body.
+If the TEEP Agent passes back a TAM URI with no message buffer, the TEEP/HTTP Client attempts to create session state, then sends an HTTP(S) POST to the TAM URI with an Accept header field with the TEEP media type requested, and an empty body.
 The HTTP request is then associated with the TEEP/HTTP Client's session state.

 If the TEEP Agent instead passes back a TAM URI with a message buffer, the TEEP/HTTP Client